signatureai/signature-core-nodes/docs/nodes/numbers.md

 | ---- | ----- |
 | int  | `INT` |

-??? note "Pick the code in numbers.py"
+??? note "Source code in numbers.py"

     ```python
     class Float2Int:
-        """Converts a float to an integer.
+        """Converts a floating-point number to an integer through truncation.

-        This class converts a floating-point number to an integer by truncating the decimal part.
+        This class handles the conversion of float values to integers by removing the decimal portion.

-        Methods:
-            execute(**kwargs): Returns the integer representation of the float.
+        The conversion is performed using Python's built-in int() function, which truncates towards zero.

+        Args:
+            number (float): The floating-point number to convert to an integer.

+        Returns:
+            tuple[int]: A single-element tuple containing the converted integer value.

         Raises:
             ValueError: If the input value is not a float.

+        Notes:
+            - Decimal portions are truncated, not rounded
+            - The returned value is always wrapped in a tuple to maintain consistency with the node system
         """

         @classmethod